super-ienien/twitter-webhooks/README.md

             * **options.userId** - `string` : The twitter account Id

         #### return value `Promise<Boolean>`
-        This method returns a promise that is resolved to `true` if the account is subscribed to this middleware's webhook otherwise the resolve value is `false`.
+        This method returns a promise that is resolved to `true` if the account is subscribed to this middleware's webhook.
+Otherwise the resolve value is `false`.

     * ### register()
         Registers the webhook with the parameters given in the config of the middleware constructor.
 [Read Twitter's doc](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/api-reference/aaa-premium#post-account-activity-all-env-name-webhooks)